 The crystal input at X1 has a very high impedance and will pick up high frequency signals from other circuits on the board.
 Since the X2 pin is tied to the other side of the crystal, it is also a sensitive node.
 These signals can couple into the oscillator circuit and produce double clocking or misclocking, seriously affecting the accuracy of the RTC.
 Care needs to be taken in layout of the RTC circuit to avoid noise pickup.
-Below in Figure 27 is a suggested layout for the ISL12029 or ISL12028 devices.
+Figure 27 shows a suggested layout for the ISL12029 or ISL12028 devices.